 The Town’s sewer system is comprised of two parts: storm sewers and sanitary sewers.
-Storm sewers collect stormwater such as excess water from rainfall, snowmelt or run off, and properly manages it before discharging it to lakes and streams.
-Sanitary sewers carry wastewater to treatment plants for processing before returning it to the environment.
+Storm sewers properly manage excess water from rainfall, snowmelt or run off before discharging it to lakes and streams.
+Sanitary sewers carry wastewater from toilets, sinks and drains to treatment plants for processing before returning it to the environment.

 Inflow and infiltration is the term used when water that should be entering the storm sewer system makes its way into a sanitary sewer.
-This can be a result of incorrectly connected sump pumps and downspouts, and/or damaged storm and sanitary sewer pipes.
+This can be caused by damaged sewer pipes and/or incorrectly connected sump pumps, downspouts, and building drains.

 Why is inflow and infiltration a problem?

 Inflow and infiltration is a problem for a number of reasons: